GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab10/README.md

 ### 6.5 Use the new PU
 #### 6.5.1 Restart the Containers <br />
 First restart backup only after primary:<br>
+Use new GS cli we will elaborate more on it's capabilities on the next lesson and lab.<br>
 ![Screenshot](./Pictures/Picture10.png)

 6.5.2 Go to the GSA console and verify the change in the log message.